armedvalk/ESP32_Wi-FI_Pineapple/README.md

-# ESP32_Wi-FI_Pineapple
+# ESP32_Wi-FI_Tester
-This is a copy of Hak5's Wi-Fi Pineapple but made for ESP32.
-ESP32 is a cheap Micro-Controller that supports Wi-Fi and bluetooth.
+This tool has all the Capabilites of the Wi-Fi Pineapple by Hak5 but made for ESP32 for cheaper and more portable and BlueTooth Testing Abilites.

 Disclaimer:
 If you decide to flash this please remeber, you Only are allowed to test on your hardware.